DipakGhodekar/number_mapper/README.md

 ## Digit to Alphabet Mapping

 Each digit is mapped with set of Alphabets.
-This mapping can be override by changing combination in digit_mapping.ym file.
+This mapping can be override by changing constant NumberMapper::DIGIT_MAPPING.

 #### Default Mapping